robertberry-zz/RiffRaffSSH/README.markdown

 # Riff Raff SSH

-Reads hosts for the apps you want to track from Riff Raff and writes an SSH config file for you.
-Edit config.yml.new then rename it config.yml and you're good to go.
+Reads hosts for the apps you want to track from Riff Raff and writes an SSH config file for you to the console.
+Edit `config.yml.new` then rename it `config.yml` and you're good to go.

 ## config.yml